-Staff Analysis: This recommendation proposes an increase in rates.
+This Order approves an increase in rates.
 A timely protest might delay what may be a justified rate increase resulting in an unrecoverable loss of revenue to the Utility.
-Therefore, pursuant to Section 367.0814(7), F.S., in the event of a protest filed by a party other than the utility, staff recommends that the recommended rates be approved as temporary rates.
-Orange Land should file revised tariff sheets and a proposed customer notice to reflect the Commission-approved rates.
-The approved rates should be effective for service rendered on or after the stamped approval date on the tariff sheet, pursuant to Rule 25-30.475(1), F.A.C.
-In addition, the temporary rates should not be implemented until staff has approved the proposed notice, and the notice has been received by the customers.
-The recommended rates collected by the Utility should be subject to the refund provisions discussed below.
+Therefore, pursuant to Section 367.0814(7), F.S., in the event of a protest filed by a party other than the utility, the Commission-approved rates shall be approved as temporary rates subject to refund with interest.
+Orange Land shall file revised tariff sheets and a proposed customer notice to reflect the Commission-approved rates.
+The approved rates shall be effective for service rendered on or after the stamped approval date on the tariff sheet, pursuant to Rule 25-30.475(1), F.A.C.
+In addition, the temporary rates shall not be implemented until our staff has approved the proposed notice, and the notice has been received by the customers.
+The Commission-approved rates collected by the Utility shall be subject to the refund provisions discussed below.

-Orange Land should be authorized to collect the temporary rates upon staff's approval of an appropriate security for the potential refund and the proposed customer notice.
-Security should be in the form of a bond or letter of credit in the amount of \$3,442.
+Orange Land shall be authorized to collect the temporary rates upon our staff's approval of an appropriate security for the potential refund and the proposed customer notice.
+Security shall be in the form of a bond or letter of credit in the amount of \$3,442.
 Alternatively, the Utility could establish an escrow agreement with an independent financial institution.

-If the Utility chooses a bond as security, the bond should contain wording to the effect that it will be terminated only under the following conditions:
+If the Utility chooses a bond as security, the bond shall contain wording to the effect that it will be terminated only under the following conditions: